n8n-io/n8n-docs/docs/reference/scaling-n8n.md

 # Scaling n8n

-To handle the workloads, n8n can be horizontally scaled, i.e. you can connect multiple entities, such as servers, so that they work as a single logical unit.
+To handle the workloads, n8n can be horizontally scaled.
+You can connect multiple entities, such as servers so that they work as a single logical unit.
 Workflow executions can scale via workers.
 The trigger nodes that use webhooks can scale through webhook processors.

 [[toc]]

 ## Prerequisites

 You have knowledge of:

 - Redis
-- Deploying database
+- Deploying databases
 - Networking

 ## Configuring Workers